zana-a/IMAT2207/Specification/README.md

 Folio is a website for users to buy and download e-books.
 Users have the option to search for an e-book using an author name or a title of a book.
 The homepage will present the user with various books that are randomly chosen.
 There will also be a browse page to look for a book via publisher, date of publication, author or genre.

 Other pages that would be included within the website include the login and register pages where the user will be asked to enter their details to either register or login.
 Once this is completed, they can buy a book they would like which then gets added to the Order System for recording who has bought what.
-More details of each area are shown below under each subsection.

-Folio consists of four systems that allocated between four people.
-These system are:
+Folio consists of four systems that are allocated between four people.
+More details of each system are shown below under each subsection.

+At the backend, we have access to the database so we will directly access data and do all the relevant actions such as addition, deletion, filtration and modification, listing and validation.
+A form will be designed to take in input for example for adding a new book entry.

+Pre-defined SQL queries will be designed to instantly output relevant data for ease of use.
+For example, a query will be made to return all the users in the database or all books that are bought by a user.
+The result will return a list.

 ## User Management System